-Stop and search activities by the police may result in some weapons being taken off the streets.
-However, this tactic alone increases the demand for more weapons.
-Stop and search tactics fail to address supply factors as figures continue to indicate a constant inflow of illegal weapons entering the country.
-Since stop and search initiatives alone will not reduce the number of murders committed with firearms, tactics that give attention to supply factors present a more effective strategy.
+Stop and search activities by the police result in many weapons being taken off the streets.
+However, this tactic alone increases the demand for more weapons and fail to address supply factors as figures continue to indicate a constant inflow of illegal weapons entering the country.
+Tactics that also give attention to supply factors present a more effective strategy.
 These include enhancing controls over the availability of firearms and stronger penalties for illegal possession.